Jibranwani/Insider-Threat-Detection/README.md

 ### Features
-- Global event hook on all (incl.
-On-Screen) keyboards using cross-platform library [Keyboard](https://github.com/boppreh/keyboard).
-The program makes no attempt to hide itself.
-- Pure Python, no C modules to be compiled.
+- Pure Python.
 - Persistence:
   - Adding to Windows Startup.
 - Human-readable logs:
-  - Logging keys as they actually are in your layout; cyrillic keyboard layout is fully implemented;
+  - Logging keys as they actually are in your layout;
   - Logging window titles and current time where appropriate;
   - Backspace support (until the active window is changed);
   - Full upper-/ lowercase detection (capslock + shift keys).